Sapta Saagaradaache Ello: Side B

 Sapta Saagaradaache Ello: Side B (Note: stylized as Sapta Saagaradaache Ello (Side-B)) is a 2023 Indian Kannada-language romantic action drama co-written and directed by Hemanth M. Rao and produced by Rakshit Shetty.
 It is the sequel to the Sapta Saagaradaache Ello – Side A. It stars Rakshit Shetty, Rukmini Vasanth and Chaithra J Achar in the lead roles.
 The music was composed by Charan Raj, while the cinematography was handled by Advaitha Gurumurthy and editing by Sunil S. Bharadwaj and Hemanth M. Rao.

 The movie was released on 17 November 2023.

 Plot

 In 2021, after 10 years from the events of Side A and during the COVID-19 pandemic, Manu is out of prison and in search of Priya.
-He comes across Sheetal, a kind-hearted call girl, in between and gets help from Prakasha.
+He comes across Surabhi, a kind-hearted call girl, in between and gets help from Prakasha.
 Then he finds that Priya is not happy in her marriage as her husband has lost his restaurant business due to COVID-19.
 Manu tries to fix the financial and emotional situation of Priya's family along with facing hurdles from Soma and his gang with whom he had a feud in prison, which resulted in Soma almost losing his hearing.
+Manu dies in the end.